-- Well qualified, committed and caring staff. - A stimulating environment which will nurture, develop knowledge, selfconfidence, positive thinking and independence of thought, participation, consideration and respect for self and others whilst creating a sense of belonging and responsibility. - An exciting, creative and flexible programme of learning which meets the requirements of the Early Years Foundation Stage and of the New Curriculum 2014. - A comprehensive programme of Physical Education. - Stimulating and vibrant well equipped classrooms. - Pre- nursery and pre-school meetings and visits, advice and good transition procedures. - Excellent liaison and transition arrangements with our feeder school, Bispham Drive Junior School. - Regular informal and formal meetings for all parents and carers with staff. - Extended care facilities; breakfast club, Nursery lunch club and, when places are available, afternoon extended care for nursery pupils.
-An after school club will be starting early in the new academic year. - A varied programme of extra-curricular activity clubs for our KS1 pupils. - Excellent links with the local community. - A vibrant and supportive 'Friends of Banks Road' parent fundraising committee. - An 'open door' policy for all parents and carers.
+- Well qualified, committed and caring staff. - A stimulating environment which will nurture, develop knowledge, selfconfidence, positive thinking and independence of thought, participation, consideration and respect for self and others whilst creating a sense of belonging and responsibility. - An exciting, creative and flexible programme of learning which meets the requirements of the Early Years Foundation Stage and of the National Curriculum (2014). - A comprehensive programme of Physical Education. - Stimulating and vibrant well equipped classrooms. - Pre- nursery and pre-school meetings and visits, advice and good transition procedures. - Excellent liaison and transition arrangements with our feeder school, Bispham Drive Junior School. - Regular informal and formal meetings for all parents and carers with staff. - Extended care facilities; breakfast club, Nursery lunch club and an after school club, providing wrap around care facilities. - A varied programme of extra-curricular activity clubs for our KS1 pupils. - Excellent links with the local community. - A vibrant and supportive 'Friends of Banks Road' parent fundraising committee. - An 'open door' policy for all parents and carers.